serverfireteam/panel/README.md

-##Installations
+##Installations for laravel 4
 Note: if you face any problem in any of the steps you should report it at [github](https://github.com/serverfireteam/panel/issues/new)

+Note : we are working on laravel 5 version in laravel5 bransh of repo

 1. First you need to create a laravel 5 (or laravel 4.2) project.

-2. Add our package to require section of composer
+2. Add our package to require section of composer (Since we haven't released the laravel 5 version yet, for laravel 5 replace "1.1.*" with "dev-laravel5") :

-    Laravel 4 :
     ```json
     {
         "require": {